-This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (2021, Part 4).
+This should be read in conjunction with the staff code of conduct and Keeping children Safe in Education (2022, Part 4).
 A low level concern is not insignificant.
 This process should be used in events where a concern about professional conduct does not met the threshold set out at the beginning of this section.

 - Reports should be made to the DSL/Deputy DSL (or the head teacher/principal if it is regarding the DSL).
-[Name of setting] creates an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.
+In line with the TiLA Low Level Concern Procedure all Trust schools create an environment where staff are encouraged and feel confident to self-refer where they have found themselves in a situation. - The DSL will address unprofessional behaviour and support the individual to correct it at an early stage providing a responsive, sensitive, and proportionate handling of such concerns when they are raised. - Review and correct any deficits in the setting's safeguarding system.